We lay nature beneath your feet…

-Criterion flooring is based in Tring but has worked in numerous surrounding villages from Watford and St Albans to Aylesbury, including Berkhamsted, Amersham, Puttenham, Long Marston building a reputation for quality wood flooring.
+Criterion flooring is based in Tring but has worked in numerous surrounding villages including Berkhamsted, Amersham, Chesham Puttenham and Long Marston building a reputation for quality wood flooring.

+Criterion offers a huge choice of wood finishes (see the ‘wood selector’ on this site) and is specialist in parquet or herringbone patterns.
+Criterion can also provide carpet or laminate flooring all with the same excellent value for money and friendly , conscientious service .
 Since wood is a natural product and needs nurturing it is important you get good advice on your selection of flooring.
-If you have any questions don’t hesitate to call Neil or one of the Criterion flooring team for advice On 01442 822799
+If you have any questions don’t hesitate to call Neil or one of the Criterion flooring team on; 01442 822799

 Engineered board v Solid Wood